 Needless to say, they can incur quite a lot of expenses also.
 But, we don’t need to tell you that, right?

 Workflow software can mitigate these issues by allowing you to streamline your purchase order process.
 Business process automation provides a faster approach to purchasing, facilitating a reduction in time and money spent on the job.
-As well, automation reduces the probability of human error in PO approvals.
+As well, automation reduces the probability of human error in a PO approval process.

 3. Budget Approval